AdobeDocs/campaign-classic.ja-JP/help/web/using/use-cases--web-forms.md

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8d.png)

-   ユーザーは、Adobe Campaign データベースの **[!UICONTROL Temp]** フォルダーに追加され、プロファイルがブラックリストに登録されます。この登録は、ユーザーが E メールによる購読確認を完了するまで続きます。
+   The user is added to the Adobe Campaign database in the **[!UICONTROL Temp]** folder, and their profile is added to the block list until they confirm their subscription with the email.

    ![](assets/s_ncs_admin_survey_double-opt-in_sample_8f.png)